CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-rstudio.rst

 3. Navigate to rstudio app url
 ==============================

 After the analysis starts running, open your notifications and click on the '*Access your running Analysis here url*'.
+Alternatively, select the app and click on the squarebox from your analysis window.

 |rstudio3-6|

 4. Launch Rstudio
 =================

-In the new URL, enter '*rstudio*' for both username and password
+After you start the VICE App, you will be taken to a loading screen.

 |rstudio3-7|